Aliases for CENPA Gene

 CENPA (Centromere Protein A) is a Protein Coding gene.
-Diseases associated with CENPA include limited scleroderma.
+Diseases associated with CENPA include systemic scleroderma and rheumatic disease.
 Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
 GO annotations related to this gene include protein heterodimerization activity and chromatin binding.

 UniProtKB/Swiss-Prot for CENPA Gene